Updated: Oct 23, 2020

 What I realized so far, most of the time it is not about the camera.
 Expensive, fancy or trendy cameras don’t make you an instant professional photographer.
 It’s not like Harry Potter in the magic wand shop.

-Learning about the composition is my personal favourite, to see the movement of the shadows, how the lightning encompasses the theme, the movement of the subject –all things which make a great picture, and how they can be changed to make the photo better.
+Learning about the composition is my personal favorite, to see the movement of the shadows, how the lightning encompasses the theme, the movement of the subject –all things which make a great picture, and how they can be changed to make the photo better.

 To make a good photo you have to find that little extra, what the picture is going to show its viewers.
 What would you like to emphasize, and what would you like to tell with your picture to the audience, when they see it.
 Personally, I think that’s the most important thing, and THEN comes the lights, the movement, and the other settings you can tune.

 If you reached the level when you can use your confidently use your DSLR in manual mode, you are on the way to buy your new camera personalized for your preferences.
 But if you feel photography is just not for you, and you already bought a camera there are of course great automatic settings that you can set on your camera.
-To those who are fancy buying a DSLR instead of using the phone camera I would recommend a cheaper one, with a couple different lenses.
+To those who are fancy buying a DSLR instead of using the phone camera, I would recommend a cheaper one, with a couple of different lenses.
 I would really recommend investing in a Fixed Focal Length Lens also referred to as a "prime lens”.
-Believe me you won’t regret it.
+Believe me, you won’t regret it.